-- No Celebrities Were Harmed: John F. Kennedy, Robert F. Kennedy, Lee Marvin, Bob Woodward, Carl Bernstein and many others.
+- No Celebrities Were Harmed: John F. Kennedy, Robert F. Kennedy, Julius and Ethel Rosenberg, Che Guevara, Bob Woodward, Carl Bernstein and many others.

-- Politically Incorrect Villain: The Big Bad of Betty Barnowski claims that he and his band of Sociopathic Soldiers will turn the country back to what it should have been before it was given to "fags and niggers".
+- The Big Bad of XIII Mystery: Betty Barnowski was part of the Conspiracy of the XX and claims that he and his band of sociopathic soldiers will turn the country back to what it should have been before it was given to "fags, jews and niggers".
 He also sends his soldiers to rob hallucinogens from local tribes at gunpoint and executes his men for failing him.

 - Full Red: XIII found out his identity.
-The last living members of the Conspiracy of the XX are arrested ...save number One.
+The last living members of the Conspiracy of the XX are arrested ...save Number I.

 - The Trial: The Moongose and Number One die.
 But on the last page XIII is jailed by Frank Giordino.